-(1) On receiving the documents mentioned in the summary 277. preceding section the Judge shall peruse the same, and if he rejection of appeal considers that there is no sufficient ground for interfering he may reject the appeal summarily:
+277. (1) On receiving the documents mentioned in the preceding section the Judge shall peruse the same, and if he considers that there is no sufficient ground for interfering he may reject the appeal summarily:

 Provided that no appeal shall be rejected summarily except in the case mentioned in subsection (2) unless the appellant has had a reasonable opportunity of being heard either personally or in writing in support of the same.